 All this talk of address exhaustion in IPv4 has prompted some reaction from the address communities in terms of the consideration of various forms of a "transfer policy for IPv4" in the APNIC, ARIN and RIPE regions.
-I'd like to look at these transfer policies in a little more detail and take the opportunity to share some of my thoughts about the situation.
+IN this article I'd like to look at these transfer policies in a little more detail, and take the opportunity to share some of my thoughts about the more general situation we find ourselves in with IPv4.